YingchangLiu/seismic-pkgbuild/README.md

-Here is the list of PKGBUILDs for seismic inversion on my Archlinux Some pkgbuild files are from AUR or github.
+Here is the list of PKGBUILDs for seismic inversion on my Archlinux.
+Some pkgbuild files are from AUR or github.
 These are either poorly maintained or are geophysics-related packages.
 I forked them for preservation and reference.